Nanaimo Community Kitchens' participants build skills, knowledge, friendships, and self-esteem while preparing low-cost healthy meals.

 Nanaimo Community Kitchens organizes and supports individuals, community groups, or agencies in their efforts to start and maintain community kitchens in Nanaimo.
 Participants pay a yearly membership (sliding scale) and for the food they take home.
 New groups are being formed all the time so call us to find out how you might benefit from joining.

-Our Annual General Meeting will be on
+Annual General Meeting June 1st

 Call NCK at 250.753.7470